epi-project/brane-documentation/admins/src/installation/deployment.md

 ```
 You can replace the name of the StorageClass with whatever you like.
 If you do, then you will have to manually specify it every time you run `make.sh` to deploy your cluster.
 Also, don't forget to replace it in the next few commands as well if you decide to change the names.

-Next, create at least two PersistentVolumes.
-Because this determines where the services requiring this volume will run, you should choose different nodes for both volumes (to try to spread the load a little bit).
+Next, create at the four PersistentVolumes (one per service).
+Because this determines where the services requiring this volume will run, you should choose different nodes for the volumes (to try to spread the load).

 To create the volumes, replace the values in triangular brackets (`<>`) and run the following commands:
 ```bash